 - diced onion

-You can serve corn bread on the side.
+You can serve sour cream cornbread on the side.
 I have even heard of some people serving chili with a side of cinnamon rolls!
 Who knew?

 - No beans.
 Some places, like Texas, do not traditionally put beans in their chili.
 Feel free to omit them.